 Two Baptisms

 The word 'baptism' comes from two Greek words which have a cascade of meanings: 'dip', 'pour', 'immerse', 'submerge' and 'overwhelm'.
-It was a not a specifically religious word; cooks would 'baptise' vegetables as they were immersed in hot water and boiled!
+It was not a specifically religious word; cooks would 'baptise' vegetables as they were immersed in hot water and boiled!
 Baptism was, however, a Jewish practice of symbolic purification; and it was used when non-Jews wanted to belong to the God of Israel.
 It expressed the desire to be clean before God.
-So John baptised people who repented of their sin and wanted God's cleansing.
+That is why God commanded John to baptise people who repented of their sin and wanted God's cleansing (John 1:33).

 But the outward symbol of baptism is nothing without the transforming work of the Holy Spirit.
 John promised that Jesus would baptise those who loved Him in the Holy Spirit.
-His baptism was not symbolic, but a real inner filling - infusing the depths of the soul with the personal presence of God.
-That is what happens when people come to Jesus in repentance and faith.
-Whilst the all-engulfing presence of God will mean punishment for the rebellious one day, it is real purification and sanctification now for all those who have been made righteous by the blood of Christ.
+That baptism was not symbolic, but a real inner filling - infusing the depths of the soul with the personal presence of God.
+That is what happens when people come to Jesus in repentance and faith (Acts 2:38).
+Indeed, if people do not have God’s Spirit, they do not belong to Him (Romans 8:9).
+Whilst the all-engulfing presence of God will mean punishment for the rebellious one day, it is real purification and sanctification now for all those who have been made righteous by the blood of Christ (1 Peter 1:1-2).